 Always working under the umbrella of scriptural authority, our team works hand-in-hand in developing a strategic therapeutic plan that serves not only your teen’s needs, but your family’s needs as well.
-In addition, they facilitate individual and family therapy sessions designed to promote healing, while building your teen’s relationship with both their family and Christ.
+In addition, they facilitate individual and family therapy sessions designed to promote healing, while building your teen’s relationship with both your family and Christ.

 Kevin Kurtz, LPC, CCC, CAMS-ll